bmay51213/bmay51213.github.io/_posts/2020-10-02-breastcancerdetectionpython.md

 ---
-title: "Detection of Breast Cancer of Biopsy Specimens Using Machine Learning"
+title: "Detection of Breast Cancer In Biopsy Specimens Using Machine Learning"
 date: 2020-10-02
 classes: wide
 header: